AlasdairF/BinSearch/README.md

 	obj.Build()
 	uniques := obj.Keys()

 ###9.
-Creating a dictionary from results that may contain duplicates
+Creating a dictionary from results which may contain duplicates

 	obj := new(binsearch.CounterBytes)
 	obj.Add([]byte("aardvark"), 0)